mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Clear to see that the majority of effort lies outside of the technical realm
  * First principles distill the non technical skills required to apply DDD
  * You still have to be good a tech!
+ * Why its hard to answer the "Can I see an example of a DDD project?" questions

 ## Gain agreement on the problem